How to Start and Run a Vending Machine Business

 Either a machine needs to be in places where there is a lot of foot traffic or where people might not be able to get away to grab something they need or want.

 Pre-pandemic, high quality places meant schools and universities, malls, and office parks.
-Sales at those locations plummeted, but the annual industry report said how and when people return to those places would determine how much the vending and micro market sectors recover.
+Sales at those locations plummeted during the pandemic, but the annual industry report said they showed recovery last year and expect more to come.

 Think about where people need to wait.
 While waiting, they may get hungry or thirsty.
 Ausmus’ novelty machines need kids around.